How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Warriors look to pull of an away win at the Nuggets on Wednesday at 10:00 PM ET.
+The Kings go on the road to face the Lakers on Wednesday at 10:00 PM ET.

 How to Watch